 Parametric provides investment advisory services to clients through various investment vehicles.
 Parametric client assets invested in the same or similar strategies are held in separately managed accounts (SMAs) or commingled in a private fund, mutual fund or other registered fund (collectively Funds).
+Different strategies can invest in the same or similar securities.
 This gives rise to potential conflicts of interest since Parametric has an incentive to favor certain accounts over others.
 Examples of this include:

-- Allocating favored investment opportunities to larger accounts or relationships which pay more fees in the aggregate than smaller accounts or relationships. - Allocating favored investment opportunities to accounts with performance-based fees or higher fee schedules than other accounts. - The portfolio manager allocating more time and attention to accounts with higher fee rates or larger aggregate fee amounts. - Allocating investment opportunities to accounts or funds where an employee, Parametric, or an affiliate has a proprietary interest.

-- Trades get executed for an account or client that may adversely impact the value of securities held by a different account or client. - If there is limited availability of an investment opportunity, Parametric may not be able to allocate such opportunity to all eligible SMAs or Funds which could have otherwise participated in the investment opportunity - Trading and securities selected for a particular SMA or Fund cause differences in the performance of other SMAs or Funds that have similar strategies.
+- Allocating favored or scarce investment opportunities to larger accounts or relationships which pay more fees in the aggregate than smaller accounts or relationships. - Allocating favored or scarce investment opportunities to accounts with performance-based fees or higher fee schedules than other accounts. - The portfolio manager allocating more time and attention to accounts with higher fee rates or larger aggregate fee amounts. - Allocating investment opportunities to accounts or funds where an employee, Parametric, or an affiliate has a proprietary interest. - Trades get executed for an account or client that may adversely impact the value of securities held by a different account or client. - Trading and securities selected for a particular SMA or Fund cause differences in the performance of other SMAs or Funds that have similar strategies.

 Parametric and affiliates have adopted trade allocation procedures and monitors performance to help ensure Parametric's portfolio managers do not favor certain clients or accounts over each other and there is fair and equitable treatment of all clients and accounts over time.
+As described above and below in Item 8, Parametric's rules-based investment strategy assists in mitigating these conflicts of interest.
 Please see Item12 - Brokerage Practices for more details on our trading practices.
 During periods of unusual market conditions, Parametric may deviate from its stated trade allocation practices.
 There is no assurance, however, that all conflicts have been or may be identified or addressed for all situations.